fusecodecamp2017/MobileRealTimeChat/README.md

 3. Create message style differences between yourself and everyone else.
 4. Create a login page that will allow you to provide a user name.
 5. Direct the user to the login page if they are not logged in.
 Hide messages on the home page when the user is not logged in.
+6. Add the ability to send a photo.